 - ICUN Status: LC (Least Concern)

-- Description: Diamond shaped body with long tail.
+- Description: Diamond shaped body with a long tail.
 Can have small thorns towards the front of the body and along the centre of the body, sometimes running all of the way down the tail.
-Body is tan, light brown or cream with dark brown to black spots which fade towards the edges of the wings.
+The body is tan, light brown or cream with dark brown to black spots which fade towards the edges of the wings.
 There is usually a larger, lighter spot in the centre of each wing.

 Spotted ray are a small ray species, reaching a maximum of around 10lb, but averaging around half of this size.
 They do not come into particularly shallow water, rarely venturing into depths less than twenty or thirty metres.
 They are generally found towards the west of the British Isles.
 Spotted ray are often confused with blonde ray.
 However, on the spotted ray the black spots stop before the edge of the wings, whereas in the blonde ray they go right up to the very edges.

 The diet of the spotted ray is mostly made up of crustaceans and prawns and they will also eat small flatfish such as dab.
 When fully grown they may also hunt small fish such as sprats and lesser sandeels.
 They are a fairly rare catch from the shore, although deep-water marks may produce spotted ray during the colder months as the spotted ray come close to the shore to lay their eggs near in the shelter of rocks and broken ground.
 Peeler crab and sandeels are the best baits to try, on clipped down single hook rigs.
-Strong hook patterns should be used, but hook size should be quite small at around 1/0 due to the fact that this ray does not grown to particularly large sizes.
+Strong hook patterns should be used, but hook size should be quite small at around 1/0 due to the fact that this ray does not grow to particularly large sizes.

 - Scientific name: Rostroraja alba